 The School Of Visual Arts is an innovative and robust program with a curriculum catered to all things art and forward-thinking technologies.
 And to craft an identity on paper that matched it’s powerful and unique spirit, the team turned to creative studio Hinterland to craft a printed booklet to give students and parents a look into the school’s initiatives.

-The resulting booklet is overflowing with artistic excellence, creative talent and a clear passion for the arts and innovation.
+The resulting booklet is overflowing with artistic excellence, creative talent, and an evident passion for the arts and innovation.

 And it starts with the reader.